 Know the Details of MULTIGIG Ethernet and Its Usefulness

-High speed Internet is a requirement in many industrial segments and businesses for obvious reasons, and Gigabit Ethernet plus fiber optics have helped achieve the same.
+High speed Internet is a requirement in many industrial segments and commercial enterprises for obvious reasons, and Gigabit Ethernet plus fiber optics have helped achieve the same.
 However, in many industrial units and offices, there are legacy networks comprising UTP Cat5 and Cat6 cables.
 Switching to fiber optics entirely certainly has a lot of advantages, but involves a significant cost factor.
-Therefore, fiber optics are now used largely to extend these networks at affordable prices, to facilitate seamless connectivity and high speed data transmission.
-Likewise, technologies have been developed considering the cost factor vs the actual requirement of speed at various times and levels.
+Nowadays, technologies have been developed considering the cost factor vs. the actual requirement of speed at various times and levels.
 So, Multi-Gigabit Ethernet is a data connectivity link which achieves speeds of more than 1G on the existing copper cables in your network.
 This post discusses the significance and uses of multi-gigabit Ethernet switches

 , ports, and other devices.